Jiab77/systemd-zram/README.md

 # Disable existing swap space

 After the installation, you might have to remove / delete your existing swap partition.
+The swap partition is completely useless with `zRam`.

 __*There is plenty of methods to do that and it depends of your configuration.*__